VinPassed

 Complete the title transfer safely — NC requires notarization on private party titles

-North Carolina is one of the few states that requires the seller's signature on a vehicle title to be notarized.
-N.C.G.S. §20-72(b): the owner must execute the assignment and warranty of title 'in the presence of a person authorized to administer oaths' — a notary public.
+North Carolina is one of the few states that requires a notary on a private sale.
+The seller has to sign the title assignment in front of one.
+Most other states dropped this years ago, so an out-of-state seller may not expect it.
 NCDMV's title transfer page confirms: 'If the original title is a North Carolina title, it must also be notarized.'
 The seller cannot pre-sign and hand you the title to notarize later — the notary must witness the seller sign in real time.
 Plan for this before you meet: find a notary in advance (banks, credit unions, NCDMV license plate agencies, UPS Store, mobile notary).
 Mechanics: (1) Both parties meet at the notary with valid government-issued photo ID; (2) Seller completes the assignment section — buyer's full name and address, odometer reading — then signs the seller's line in front of the notary; (3) Notary verifies identity, witnesses signature, and applies seal; (4) Buyer signs the application for new title section before the same notary (or separately); (5) Accept only cash, cashier's check (verified with issuing bank before releasing title), or bank wire; (6) Execute a bill of sale; (7) Take the notarized title to an NCDMV license plate agency within 28 days with proof of NC insurance and payment for HUT, title, and plate fees.

 Never accept a pre-signed title

 A title the seller signed before the notary appointment cannot be notarized after the fact — the notary must witness the act of signing.
-If a seller hands you a signed-but-unnotarized NC title, NCDMV will reject it.
+If a seller hands you a signed but unnotarized title, the DMV will reject it.
 Source: N.C.G.S. §20-72(b); NCDMV title transfer requirements.

 Out-of-state titles have different rules